Pure is Royal Holloway's research information system. To access Pure, please visit:

 Pure Awards Management Module

-During the Autumn term of 2014/15 the new was implemented and is currently being rolled out.
+During the Autumn term of 2014/15 the new module was implemented and is currently being rolled out.
 AMM will have two specific functions, firstly it will be the repository for storing all research grant application data and secondly it will host an online internal approvals process.

 PIs will be requested to add details of all new grant applications directly to Pure, in much the same manner as publications or other outputs are currently entered.
 The internal approvals process will also be conducted via Pure.
 Guidance on how to do this is available in PowerPoint format or please contact your relevant Research Support Officer in R&E for one to one guidance.